Scotland women's national football team

 The Scotland women's national football team represents Scotland in international women's football competitions.
 Since 1998, the team has been governed by the Scottish Football Association (SFA).
-Scotland qualified for the FIFA Women's World Cup for the first time in 2019, and qualified for their first UEFA Women's Championship in 2017.
-As of July 2019, the team was 22nd in the FIFA Women's World Rankings.
+Scotland qualified for the FIFA Women's World Cup for the first time in 2019, and for their first UEFA Women's Championship in 2017.
+As of June 2025, the team was placed 24th in the FIFA Women's World Rankings, their highest ranking being 19th in March 2014 and September 2018 respectively.

 Although most national football teams represent a sovereign state, as a member of the United Kingdom's Home Nations, Scotland is permitted by FIFA statutes to maintain its own national side that competes in all major tournaments, with the exception of the Women's Olympic Football Tournament.
+Scotland is scheduled to co–host the 2035 FIFA Women's World Cup and gained automatic qualification to the tournament as a result being co–hosts.

 History

 Church documents recorded women playing football in Carstairs, Lanarkshire, in 1628.
 Scotland first played a women's international match in May 1881.
 Women's football struggled for recognition during this early period and was banned by the football authorities in 1921.
 Club sides who were interested in using their grounds for women's football were subsequently denied permission by the Scottish Football Association (SFA).
 The sport continued on an unofficial basis until the 1970s, when the ban was lifted.
 In 1971 UEFA instructed its members to take control of women's football within their territories.
 The motion was passed 31–1, but Scotland was the only member to vote against it.
 Football in Scotland has traditionally been seen as a working class and male preserve.

 Scotland's first official match, a 3–2 defeat to England, took place in November 1972.
 The team was managed by Rab Stewart.
 The 1921 ban on women's football was lifted in 1974, and the SFA assumed direct responsibility for Scottish women's football in 1998.
 Scotland have participated in most international competitions since the ban was removed.
 The team's standing has improved significantly in recent years, reaching an all-time high of 19th place in the FIFA Women's World Rankings in March 2014.
 They reached their first major tournament finals when they qualified for UEFA Women's Euro 2017.